CHANDRASEKAR8610/phone-directory2/README.md

 Authenticating your Account.....
 Successfully Authenticated :)
 ```

 Copy this ` UUID ` for the future navigation.

 ### 1.4.2 Authenticate an account
-If you have already registered, you may do authentication like the following one.
+If you have already registered, you may have to do authentication like the following one.
 ```
 Enter your user Id = 15f408e8-e0a6-11ea-87d0-0242ac130003